gdut666/Matrix_Factorization_Implementation/README.md

-# Download the package needed and run
+# Download the dataset and package needed and RUN
 # make sure that your directory struture looks like this:
 ```
 ----root